Skip to main content

 Platelets are defensive cells in our bodies that prevent bleeding whenever there’s an injury.
 In PRP, the doctor will take your blood sample and send it to the laboratory to separate platelets.
 After that, the platelets will be processed and made ready to heal the injured hip.

 PRP is performed within 45 minutes.
 The more platelets a patient has, the quicker recovery they get.
-That’s why PRP is an alternative to hip replacement, chosen by athletes to treat their spine, orthopedic, and sports-related injuries for over two decades.
+PRP is an alternative to hip replacement, chosen by athletes to treat their spine, orthopedic, and sports-related injuries for over two decades.

 DO YOU HAVE PAIN IN YOUR BODY?